 Asset Pricing Anomalies and the Low-Risk Puzzle

-The original observation in Black, Jensen and Scholes (1972) that the security market line is too flat – the beta anomaly – is a driving force behind a number of well-documented cross-sectional asset pricing puzzles.
-I document that returns to a broad set of anomaly portfolios are negatively correlated with the contemporaneous market excess return.
-I show that this negative covariance implicitly embeds the beta anomaly in these cross-sectional return puzzles.
-Taking into account the exposure to the beta anomaly attenuates the economic and statistical significance of the risk-adjusted returns to a large set of asset pricing anomalies.
+The observation that low-risk assets on average have higher risk-adjusted returns relative to high-risk assets – the low-risk effect – is a driving force behind a broad set of well-documented cross-sectional asset pricing anomalies.
+I document that long-short strategies formed on a wide range of anomaly characteristics tend to buy low-risk and short high-risk assets.
+I show that this tendency implicitly embeds the low-risk effect in these cross-sectional long-short portfolios.
+Taking into account the exposure to the low-risk effect attenuates the economic and statistical significance of the risk-adjusted returns to a large set of asset pricing anomalies.

 JEL Classification: G12